Smoke is a malleable and exciting object to work with. It looks cryptic, mystical and a bit creepy.

 If you have a flying figure inside a jar (like a dragon or a fairy), fix it steadily with transparent scotch tape.
 It will be visible, but it won’t be hard to fix in post-processing.

-The secret to shooting smoke is the backlight.
-Coming from behind, the light makes smoke not only visible for the camera, but practically glowing.
-No backlight means no glow, smoke looks dull and barely visible.
+The secret is the backlight when you photograph smoke.
+Coming from behind, it makes the smoke effects not only visible for the camera, but practically glowing.
+No backlight means no glow.
+The smoke trail will look dull and barely noticeable.

 Also, backlight outlines dark paper silhouettes making them more prominent.

-Aside from that, you can use any light scheme you like.
+Aside from that, you can use any lighting scheme you like.

 In my case, the scene is lit with two speedlights.
-I set the first one in a small strip-box behind the scene and slightly to the right.
+I set the first flash in a small strip-box behind the scene.
+I adjusted this flash a bit to the right.
 This is my key light.
-Another one is placed behind a large diffuser on the left side and working as a fill light.
-You can use a reflector instead.

 If you need to cut some light from the background and make it darker, use a black flag.
 I put a piece of black cardboard between my strip box and the scene to cast a shadow on the boxes and books on my background.